Here’s our top tips for anyone looking to become a commercial pilot

 Have a trial lesson at your local flying club

-You might have flown on a passenger plane already but flying in a light aircraft can feel completely different!
+You might have flown on a passenger plane already but being a pilot in a light aircraft can feel completely different!
 It can give you the chance to control a plane for the first time and get a feel of what you’ll be doing in your future job.

 Consider how much money you’ll be able to spend on training

 Flight training can cost upwards of £100,000, which is too much for many people.
-Luckily, Wings Alliance costs far less – from £51,000.
-Our flexible route lets you work at the same time, so you can have a source of income during your training.
+Modular training costs far less – from approximately £57,000 and also lets you work at the same time, if you wish, so you can have a source of income during your training.

 Research what you’ll be expected to learn as a commercial pilot

-This includes the 14 ATPL (Airline Transport Pilot’s Licence) theory exams.
-Wings Alliance use Bristol Groundschool for this training, the leading ATPL theory training provider.
-These will be split up into 3 manageable modules, with a revision week before each block of exams.
+This includes the 13 ATPL (Airline Transport Pilot’s Licence) theory exams.
+Wings Alliance recommends Bristol Groundschool for this training, the leading ATPL theory training provider.
+The exams will be split up into 3 manageable modules, with a revision week before each block of exams.

-Have a chat to students at the school you’re considering applying to
+Have a chat with students at the school you’re considering applying to

 Getting feedback from current or past students is a great way to check that the school offers what it promises.
 Have a look at the feedback from Wings Alliance graduates.